ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 as the Destination Connection ID, the proxy will forward that packet to the client on DATAGRAM flow 1.

-Once the client learns which Connection ID has been selected by the server, it can send a new request to the proxy to establish a mapping.
+Once the client learns which Connection ID has been selected by the target server, it can send a new request to the proxy to establish a mapping.
 In this case, that ID is 0x61626364.
 The client sends the following request: